KAfable/tmreact/src/game/cardBuilder/readme.md

 This is documentation for the CardBuilder API.
 Cardbuilder creates a `card object given the following scripts.

-## Activation Methods
+## Play Methods

-These methods alter the card's activation method, which is a one time event upon activating the card.
+These methods alter the result of card's play method, which is a one time occurence upon playing the card.

+## setID

+`setID` takes a string and sets that as the card ID.
+Since we follow the game creator's ID system, we do not generate our own.
+Although this does allow a card's ID to be mutatable after creation, it does not yet pose a material concern.

+Note that we do not use TypeScript's setters because we still want CardBuilder methods to be chainable, and setters do not return anything, thus making it uncallabe.

 ## `isCorp` / `isProject` / `isPrelude`